TorchedSammy/Mori/README.md

 	"sourceDir": "~/Downloads"
 }
 ```
-> `$HOME` in this case needs to be replaced with your real home directory.

 `sourceDir` is where Mori will watch, and copy from.
 `osuDir` is the osu! data directory, where all the files are.